 can choose to eat at the fish restaurants on the docks or to explore the less touristy back streets.
 The last boat leaves at around 6pm.
 But be sure to check the schedules.
 The best part of this trip is simply the boat ride up and down the Bosporus and the glimpses of lush green hills, palatial summer homes on the water and beautiful fishing docks and sailboats.
 It’s fascinating to feel the presence of both Asia and Europe to your right and left and to imagine that this little strip of water is what

 separates them.
-Check out Bosphorus Cruises and Matt's Bosphorus Photos
+Check out Matt's Bosphorus Photos

 My favorite ferry journey is to take the local public ferry from Eminonu docks all the way up the Golden Horn and back.
 This is the best way to get to the famous Greek neighborhood of Fener (Fanari in Greek) home to the Ecumenical Orthodox Patriachate, the abandoned Greek School and the amazing Bulgarian